Gene Farrell: Intercounty

 Farrell lined out with the Kerry minor team in 1990.
 Appearing as a sub in wins over Tipperary and Clare on route to picking up a Munster Minor Football Championship medal.
-He was again as sub as Kerry drew with Galway in the All-Ireland semi-final.
-He did enough to warrant a start in the replay where he scored 1-02 in a 2-07 to 0-09 win.
-In the final Kerry faced Meath, and despite two points he couldn't help his side from a 2-11 to 2-09 loss.
+He was used as a sub as Kerry drew with Galway in the All-Ireland semi-final.
+In the replay, he scored 1-02 in a 2-07 to 0-09 win.
+In the final, Kerry faced Meath, and Farrell scored two points in a 2-11 to 2-09 loss.